 Injuries that arise from a single incident are often easiest to categorize.
 If something goes wrong on the job, and you are injured in an accident or equipment malfunction, this is pretty straightforward as far as workers compensation goes.
 If your injury interferes with your ability to complete a task, it should be reported right away.
 Additionally, any injury that requires emergency medical intervention, such as chemical burns or broken bones, are almost guaranteed to be covered by your employer’s insurance.

 Other injuries that develop over time may be more difficult to prove in a legal setting.
 Things like carpal tunnel syndrome, pulmonary disease, cancer, and other cumulative, “occupational diseases” happen to individuals all the time.
 However, knowing if and when to file a claim can be the difficult part.
-This is often where a qualified workers compensation attorney in Huntington Beach can help you.
+This is often where a qualified workers compensation attorney in Southern California can help you.
 If you are suffering a repetitive motion injury, a decline in your health due to chemical or other environmental exposure, or other degenerative disease due to your work conditions, you should seek help.

 In the end, it may be best to air on the side of “better safe than sorry” when it comes to workplace injury.
 If your injuries are more than a papercut, consider talking to your supervisor and finding out the company policy for jobsite injury.
 And when in doubt, reach out to an experienced workers compensation attorney to discuss your case.
 Call us at Jackson & Jackson today for your free consultation.